munair/www-cdoseoul-kr/README.md

-www-cdoseoul-com
+www-cdoseoul-kr
 ================

-Repository for cdoseoul.com domain.
+Repository for cdoseoul.kr domain.

 To clone this repository on a new AWS EC2 instance --